RubySlovenia/RubySlovenia.github.io/_posts/2016-09-29-september-meetup.md

 ---
 layout: post
-title: October Meetup Recap
+title: September Meetup Recap
-author: dare
+author: darkobodnaruk
 bg_photo: /assets/img/posts/2016-09-29-meetup.jpg
 ---

-September Meetup Recap

 So after a long summer break, we gathered again in Poligon to talk about Ruby, programming and life in general.